 - Good experience of doing research and excellent knowledge of building physics.

-- Very good skills in Computer Aided Design (CAD), and fair knowledge on environmental simulation tools and programming.
+- Very good skills in Computer Aided Design (CAD), and a fair knowledge of environmental simulation tools and programming.

 - Good English proficiency (Indispensable) / Japanese (Desirable)

-There are many applicants for our lab but we have limited number of seats, we have to select the from the application list.
+There are many applications to our lab, which we would love to welcome, but we have limited number of seats, and we have to end up with a short list.

 On the first week after the department deadline, we will send the selection results for ALL applicants.